 If evidence by observation, discovery, or statistical analysis suggests that one or more candidate scores may be invalid because of irregular behavior, ABEM will withhold the scores pending further investigation, and affected candidates will be so notified.

-Candidates suspected of cheating are required to cooperate in the investigation of such incidents.
-Refusal by an individual to cooperate in an irregularity investigation could result in invalidation of their examination results and prohibition from future participation in any ABEM examinations.
+ABEM believes that physicians who have achieved ABEM certification are professionals who behave honorably unless proven otherwise.
+This assumes they do not cheat on professional assessments and will not tolerate those who do.
+It is therefore the Board's expectation that continuing certification candidates will report any suspicious behavior they become aware of and will cooperate in the investigation of any suspected examination irregularities.
+Refusal by an individual to cooperate in an irregularity investigation could result in invalidation of their examination results and prohibition from future participation in ABEM examinations.

-The Board defines cheating as any activity or behavior intended to gain unfair advantage for oneself or others in taking an examination.
-Examples of cheating that would necessitate the withholding of scores pending further investigation would include, but not be limited to, the following:
+Examples of cheating affecting the validity of scores for a remotely administered ABEM examination that would necessitate the withholding of scores pending further investigation would include, but not be limited to, the following: